Every good relationship has clear expectations—and we want this to be a very good relationship!

 If a patient is judged incompetent under applicable State health and safety laws by a court of proper jurisdiction, the rights of the patient are exercised by the person appointed under State law to act on the patient’s behalf.

 Provision of Information.
-The patient has the responsibility to provide, to the best of their knowledge, accurate and complete information about present complaints, past illnesses, hospitalization, medications, and other matters relating to their health.
+The patient has the responsibility to provide, to the best of their knowledge, accurate and complete information about present complaints, past illnesses, hospitalization, medications (prescriptions, over the counter medications, and supplements), allergies, and other matters relating to their health.
 They have the responsibility to report unexpected changes in their conditions to the responsible practitioner.
-The patient is responsible for making it known whether they understand a recommended course of action and what is expected of them.
+A patient is responsible for making it known whether they understand a recommended course of action and what is expected of them.

 Refusal of Treatment.
 The patient is responsible for their actions if they refuse treatment or do not follow the practitioner’s instructions.

 Charges.
-The patient is responsible for assuring that the financial obligations of their health care are fulfilled as promptly as possible.
+Patients are informed of the need to accept personal financial responsibility for any charges not covered by insurance and they are responsible for assuring that the financial obligations of their health care are fulfilled as promptly as possible.

 Oregon Medical Board